Skip to main content

 [number, number]

-The selected range for the refinement, with start[0] as the lower bound and start[1] as the higher bound.
+The selected range for the refinement, where start[0] is the lower bound and start[1] is the higher bound.

 range